I use the signify tool to cryptographically sign all software downloads you will find on this site.

 $ drill TXT releasekey.oriole.systems

-/msg NickServ taxonomy wynn
+/msg NickServ taxonomy wolf

 You may want to keep the public key saved on your system for future verifications.